Traveling to Kenya involves finding out about visas, health, safety, weather, the best time to go, currency and getting to and around Kenya.

 Ethiopia, Sudan, Somalia

 Border crossings between Kenya and Ethiopia, Sudan, and Somalia are often too risky to attempt.
-Check the latest government travel warnings before you go and chat to people who have gone before you to get the most reliable information.
+Check the latest government travel warnings before you go and chat with people who have gone before you to get the most reliable information.

 Getting Around Kenya